andykuo1/cuttle/README.md

 - Use what you learn or already know about native Web Components!
 Simple and reusable.

 ## What do I need to USE a Cuttle component?
-- Add a `<script>` tag to the document for Cuttle.js.
+- ~~Add a `<script>` tag to the document for Cuttle.js~~
+    - **NO LONGER NECESSARY!!! :D**
+    - Transpile it with our new Babel plugin and you are **DEPENDENCY-FREE!**.
 - And a `<script>` tag for the component you want to use.
 - That's it.

-** In the future, we are planning to be able "transpile" Cuttle components into plain, old native web components.
+~~**In the future, we are planning to be able "transpile" Cuttle components into plain, old native web components.
 It would be just like you wrote it from scratch!
-No more external dependencies and usable everywhere, just as web components should be. **
+No more external dependencies and usable everywhere, just as web components should be.**~~

+**It's already here!
+Check out our new Babel plugin!**

 ```html
 <!DOCTYPE html>